tazenda31/tazenda31/_posts/2024-02-07-nominal-phrases-text.md

 _*The horrors is a movie._

-The first sentence, although it lacks important semantic information, is still grammatically correct.
-The second one is not.
+The first sentence, although it makes no real sense, is still grammatically correct.
+The second one is not - it is grammatically impossible.
 Therefore, we conclude that the noun _shop_ is the head of the phrase.

 Furthermore, everything that describes the head in any way belongs into the same nominal phrase: _The… shop_, _little shop_, _shop of horrors_.
 Some of these elements depend directly on the head, others depend on the elements that themselves depend on the head.

 Sometimes we make drawings of phrases, or whole sentences, to better understand the structure.
+(More about visualisations in one of the following posts.)

 ### Why would we want to know the structure of nominal phrases in language data?